yifatdzigan/c3s-magic-frontend/src/static/contents/WP1Home.md

 Currently it is a demonstration version of the portal, demonstrating the functionality we have prepared up to November 2017.

-In the different you will either find working data analytic functions or sceencast movies showing metrics we will integrate into the portal.
+In the different menu's you will either find working data analytic functions or sceencast movies showing metrics we will integrate into the portal.

 Have fun!
+If comments or suggestions, please let us know.